alexhernandezgarcia/alexhernandezgarcia.github.io/slides/mila-visit-day-mar25.md

 .left-column-33[
 <br>
-The .highlight1[traditional pipeline] for scientific discovery:
+The .highlight1[traditional cycle] for scientific discovery:
 * relies on .highlight1[highly specialised human expertise],
 * it is .highlight1[time-consuming] and
 * .highlight1[financially and computationally expensive].